matthewsegovia/MajoranaNeutrinoHunt/README.md

 The parameters used in this investigation include:

-- Drift Time (tdrift.py): The time taken from the initiation of charge generation to the collection at the detector's point contact at increments of 10%, 50% and 99.9%.
+- Drift Time (tdrift.py): The time taken from the initiation of charge generation to the collection at the detector's point contact at increments of 10%, 50% and 99.9%. <br />
-\n
-- Late Charge (lq80.py): The amount of energy being collected after 80% of the peak.
+- Late Charge (lq80.py): The amount of energy being collected after 80% of the peak. <br />
-- Late Charge Slope: The integrated drift time of the charge collected after 80% of the waveform.
+- Late Charge Slope: The integrated drift time of the charge collected after 80% of the waveform. <br />
-- Second derivative Inflection Points (inflection.py): The amount of inflection points from 80% of our charge to the peak.
+- Second derivative Inflection Points (inflection.py): The amount of inflection points from 80% of our charge to the peak. <br />
-- Rising Edge Slope (rising_edge.py):
+- Rising Edge Slope (rising_edge.py):  <br />
-- Rising Edge Asymmetry (rea.py):
+- Rising Edge Asymmetry (rea.py):  <br />
-- Current Amplitude (current_amplitude.py):
+- Current Amplitude (current_amplitude.py):  <br />
-- Energy Peak (peakandtailslope.py):
+- Energy Peak (peakandtailslope.py):  <br />
-- Tail Slope (peakandtailslope.py):
+- Tail Slope (peakandtailslope.py):  <br />
-- Delayed Charge Recovery (dcr.py): The area above the tail slope to the peak of the rise.
+- Delayed Charge Recovery (dcr.py): The area above the tail slope to the peak of the rise. <br />
-- Fourier Transform and Low Frequency Power Ratio (fourier_lfpr.py):
+- Fourier Transform and Low Frequency Power Ratio (fourier_lfpr.py):  <br />
-- Area Growth Rate (agr.py):
+- Area Growth Rate (agr.py):  <br />

 The Master.py file combines all these parameters into one file.